InventionConventionSpinOff/Spinoff/README.md

 Built by young inventors who love soccer and technology

-"Making professional sports analytics accessible to everyone, one kick at a time."
+Making professional sports analytics accessible to everyone, one kick at a time.

 </div>